myourshaw/gsalib/README.md

 # gsalib
-A Python version of the R gsalib for using GATK Reports files with pandas
+A Python version of the R gsalib library of utility functions for GATK, specifically for reading GATK Report files into pandas DataFrames